 Woodrow Wilson Guthrie (1912-67) was one of the most important folk composers in American history.
 “This Land Is Your Land” is ubiquitous in American life and regarded by many as an alternative national anthem.
 His songs have influenced generations of musicians and the work of the Center.

 Born in Oklahoma, Woody is generally associated with the common people and those displaced by the great dust storms of the 1930s.
 He is the source of the image of the folk singer with a guitar slung over his back.
 Although Woody was amazingly prolific, of the thousands of songs he wrote only relatively few were actually recorded; most exist only as lyrics on a page.
 Woody was known to pick up the newspaper in the morning and have a few topical songs written by lunch.
 He was a passionate, talented writer; his autobiographical novel Bound for Glory inspired other literature and films.
-Woody was also an artist, producing thousands of pen and ink drawings, many now in the Center's Ralph Rinzler Folklife Archives and Collections.
+Woody was also an artist, producing thousands of pen-and-ink drawings, many now in the Center’s Ralph Rinzler Folklife Archives and Collections.

-Woody's earliest recordings, Dust Bowl Ballads, for RCA were reissued by Folkways Records.
-Alan Lomax's Library of Congress recordings of Woody were later commercially released by Elektra and then again by Rounder Records.
-Woody's association with Moses Asch of Folkways Records generated most of his recordings.
-Asch gave Woody a stipend to drop by the studio when he felt like making a recording.
-A single one-day session in March 1944 yielded 75 songs.
-These Asch recorded, like the others, on glass discs now in the Moses and Frances Asch Folkways Collection in the Rinzler Archives.
+Woody’s earliest recordings, Dust Bowl Ballads, for RCA were reissued by Folkways Records.
+Alan Lomax’s Library of Congress recordings of Woody were later commercially released by Elektra and then again by Rounder Records.
+Woody’s association with Moses Asch of Folkways Records generated most of his recordings.
+Moe gave Woody a stipend to drop by the studio when he felt like making a recording.
+A single one-day session in March 1944 yielded seventy-five songs.
+These Moe recorded, like the others, on glass discs now in the Moses and Frances Asch Folkways Collection in the Rinzler Archives.
 Asch released much of this material—folk ballads, protest songs, and songs for children—on Asch, Disc, and Folkways albums.

 Woody recorded with many of the best folk singers in New York.
 A one-time member of the Almanac Singers with Pete Seeger, Lee Hays, Bess Lomax Hawes, and others, Woody also frequently performed with Lead Belly, Burl Ives, Cisco Houston, and Sonny Terry and Brownie McGhee.